 Most thyroid nodules do not cause symptoms.

-Large nodules can press against other structures in the neck, causing symptoms such as:
+Large nodules can press against other structures in the neck.
+This can cause symptoms such as:

 - Hoarseness or changing voice